mavlutovr/audacious--save-current-radio-song-name/README.md

 ![](demo2.gif)

+Reason to leave downloaded songs in file is disable to add same song in feature.

-Note: sections work just in markdown mode.
+Sections work just in markdown mode.

 For work with markdown files you can use [https://typora.io/](https://typora.io/).